LiisaNFT/PolkadotNFTPortfolioTracker/README.md

 # 6. Run all squids at the same time.
 sqd run

-# 7. Start the GraphQL server by running in yet another terminal
+# 7. Start the GraphQL server by running in yet another terminal when the squids are stopped,
+# otherwise just open in a browser http://localhost:4350/graphql
 sqd serve

 A GraphiQL playground will be available at [localhost:4350/graphql](http://localhost:4350/graphql).